diequies/100daysofdata/README.md

 ---

+### **Day 62 of #100DaysOfData Challenge**

+Today I couldn't spend too much time on coding and data science, mainly I corrected some problems in **Omdena** database and also spent some time translating code from *R* to *Python* for Maria's Phd.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+Just some minor corrections in variable types and I guess some more corrections coming in the future.
+2. **Project**: [Zoopla London Houses Price Prediction from Scratch](https://github.com/diequies/zoopla_houses).
+Pub and restaurands around the house in 1km diameter feature is completed, has taken probably too long through the API but I cannot think in a better way.
+Now I started with education buildings, and I guess it will get the same amount of time.
+I am seeing that I will spend the month just waiting for the API to download everything I need...

+---

 ### **Day 61 of #100DaysOfData Challenge**

 Today was a productive day, I had a lot of time to spend and I could progress with the new course, the book and also thinking in the new task for **Omdena**.
 We are almost finished, so everyone is trying to finalize their tasks.